This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 Instructions

-- You can either boil the chestnuts yourself or you can use store-bought pre-boiled, or steamed chestnuts to speed things up.
-To boil the chestnuts: wash 1 cup of chestnuts, then in a large pot, put them to boil with plenty of water.Boil for 50 minutes, then drain, and peel them with a paring knife.
+- You can either boil the chestnuts yourself or use store-bought pre-boiled or steamed chestnuts to speed things up.
+To boil the chestnuts: wash 2 cups of raw chestnuts, then boil them for 50 minutes.Drain and peel them with a paring knife.
 Remove the outer shell and the thin brown skin under the outer shell.
-Don't worry if they break, we'll blend them in a second.
+Don't worry if they break; we'll blend them in a second.

-- Blend all the ingredients together until you have a thick cream, almost like a hummus.You can make the cream more or less smooth based on your preference.
-We like it smooth but with a grainy texture.
-Set aside.Note: depending on the chestnuts, you might need to add one or two tablespoons of extra soy milk to get the blender going.
+- Blend 1 cup chestnuts (boiled or steamed + peeled) with 1 cup milk, ¼ cup hazelnuts, 2 tablespoons bread crumbs, ½ teaspoon salt, and 3 tablespoons parmesan cheese until you have a thick cream, almost like a hummus.Note: depending on the chestnuts, you might need to add one or two tablespoons of extra milk to get the blender going.

-- In a large pot, bring the water to boil, then salt it with coarse sea salt and add the spaghetti.
-Give it a stir.
-Cook as instructed on the package, minus 1 minute.
-Save two cups of pasta cooking water before draining the pasta.
+- Cook 12 ounces spaghetti in plenty of salted boiling water as as instructed on the package, minus 1 minute.
+Reserve two cups of pasta cooking water before draining the pasta.

 - Add the spaghetti to the pan and stir well.
-Add some chopped parsley and finish cooking the pasta until creamy and al dente.
+Add 1 handful flat-leaf parsley (chopped) and finish cooking the pasta until creamy and al dente.
 If the sauce is too thick, add more pasta water.

-- Portion into serving plates, sprinkle with some more parsley, serve and eat immediately.
+- Portion into serving plates, sprinkle with more parsley, and serve hot.

 Notes